-Our writing program rests on explicit, carefully sequenced instruction, building from sentences to embedding content into more detailed passages and whole texts.
+Our writing program rests on explicit, carefully sequenced instruction, building from words to sentences, to embedding content into more detailed passages and whole texts.
 Sentences are the building blocks of all writing, hence the focus targeting grammar at a sentence level.
-Linking writing with our Integrated Curriculum units builds a solid understanding of teaching concepts and develops a more in depth knowledge base for students.
+We foster creativity and student voice, encouraging students to write for authentic purposes and audiences.
+By combining strong foundational skills with rich opportunities for expression, we support students to become thoughtful, capable and confident writers.

 Oral language lays the foundation for the reading and writing skills children develop at Newham PS.
 They use oral language in all aspects of their education – in the classroom as they connect with peers and teachers, to explore and explain their thinking, to discuss their feelings and emotions, and in finding new ways to communicate ideas.
 These skills help our students become successful readers and strong communicators, as well as building their confidence.